ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/02_scripts/ccfb_ss23_03_drawing_script.md

 ---

-Now, you are learing how to draw these friendly fellas:
+Now, you are learning how to draw these friendly fellas:

 ![drawing_01](img/03/drawing_01.png)